hcoco1/phase3_cli_click/README.md

     pipenv install ipdb sqlalchemy alembic pyfiglet termcolor faker requests python-dotenv prettytable click

 ```
-4. Once all of the dependencies have been installed, you can open a terminal ans start the CLI using the following command:
+4. Once all of the dependencies have been installed, you can open a terminal and start the CLI using the following command:
 ```
     python -m lib.user
 ```